Best Things to Do in Florence

 Throughout the years the Palazzo Vecchio has also been known by several other names depending on the use of the building: Palazzo della Signoria, Palazzo del Popolo, Palazzo dei Priori and Palazzo Ducale.

-Outside the Palazzo Vecchio a replica of Michelangelo’s ‘David’ sculpture today stands on the location where the original statue once was erected.
+Outside the Palazzo Vecchio, a replica of Michelangelo’s ‘David’ sculpture today stands where the original statue once was erected.

 If you still feel a bit energetic (and have caught your breath after your morning exercise climbing the Cathedral), you may now ascend the 416 steps of the 95 m (312 ft) high old medieval tower, the Torre di Arnolfo, which has today become a symbol of Florence!

-Then, during the 18th century, the old city was ‘modernised’.
-The old 13-th century city walls and fine medieval towers were unfortunately torn down, and the medieval roads disappeared.
-The place changed completely character.
+Then, during the 18th century, the old Florence was ‘modernised’.
+The 13th-century city walls and medieval towers were unfortunately torn down, and the medieval roads disappeared.
+The place completely changed in character.
 There were afterwards no visible traces of many of the original constructions.

-Later, in the 19th-century excavations, also foundations of a bath complex and a religious building have been revealed.
+Later, in the 19th-century excavations, the foundations of a bath complex and a religious building were also revealed.

 Behold the elegant Florentine Renaissance architecture surrounded by trendy restaurants and cafés like the historical Caffé delle Giubbe Rosse and the modern Hard Rock Café.

-Last sight today it the Casa di Dante Museum.
-It is a fine museum showcasing the life and works of the Italian poet and politician Dante Alighieri, born in Florence in 1265, right at the location where the museum is today.
-Dante’s masterpiece and contribution to the world literature was the comedy ‘The Divine Comedy’.
-Depending on time and your preferences, you may choose just to see the house, which is an interesting building in itself, from the outside.
+The last sight today is the Casa di Dante Museum.
+It is a fine museum showcasing the life and works of the Italian poet and politician Dante Alighieri, born in Florence in 1265, right where the museum is today.
+Dante’s masterpiece and contribution to world literature was the comedy ‘The Divine Comedy’.
+Depending on time and preferences, you may choose to just see the house, an interesting building in itself, from the outside.

 Finally, it is time for a Tuscan dinner in one of Florence’s awesome restaurants!

 Today, you are off for the world famous Uffizi Gallery!
-You will wisely already have reserved you tickets online – not to risk being disappointed.
-In this way your visit will be as smooth as possible!
+You will wisely already have reserved your tickets online – not to risk being disappointed.
+In this way, your visit will be as smooth as possible!

 Today, the Uffizi Gallery features sculptures and paintings from the 14th century and the Renaissance.
-Among the world-famous artists you will find Botticelli, Giotto, Correggio, Michelangelo, Leonardo da Vinci and Raffaello.
-Masterpieces like Boticelli’s Birth of Venus, Michelangelo’s Tondo Doni and Leonardo da Vinci’s The Baptism of Christ can be found here, just to mention a few of the unique pieces in the vast collections.
+Among the world-famous artists, you will find Botticelli, Giotto, Correggio, Michelangelo, Leonardo da Vinci, and Raffaello.
+Masterpieces like Botticelli’s Birth of Venus, Michelangelo’s Tondo Doni and Leonardo da Vinci’s The Baptism of Christ are here, to mention a few of the unique pieces in the vast collections.

-A real gem and a special feature of the Uffizi Gallery is the Vasari Corridor.
+A real gem and a unique feature of the Uffizi Gallery is the Vasari Corridor.
 It is an elevated, enclosed walkway connecting the Palazzo Vecchio with the Pitti Palace on the other side of the River Arno, crossing the famous Ponte Vecchio and continuing through the Boboli Gardens.
-The Medici family constructed this subtly located Corridor to be able to move unnoticed between their home in Palazzo Pitti to the seat of government in Palazzo Vecchio.
-The entrance to the Corridor is found inside the Uffizi Gallery, through a door on the first floor.
-Noticeably, a part of the Corridor was severely damaged by a terrorist attack involving the Italian mafia in 1993 – and a number of paintings were greatly demolished in the attack.
+The Medici family constructed this subtly located Corridor to move unnoticed between their home in Palazzo Pitti to the seat of government in Palazzo Vecchio.
+The entrance to the Corridor is inside the Uffizi Gallery through a door on the first floor.
+Noticeably, a part of the Corridor was severely damaged by a terrorist attack involving the Italian mafia in 1993 – and many paintings were demolished in the attack.

-Since the Uffizi Gallery can be quite overwhelming, we suggest that you see the next two things on the agenda only ‘from the outside’.
+Since the Uffizi Gallery can be quite overwhelming, we suggest you see the following two sights on the agenda only ‘from the outside’.

 Now, cross over to Palazzo Medici Riccardi, which you will only see from the outside (or from the inside too, if you have a Day 4 in Florence!).
 Today, the palace houses temporary exhibitions of modern and contemporary art.

-Palazzo Medici Riccardi is with its arched windows and large rings on the walls to tether horses another one of the outstanding palaces you can see in Florence!
+Palazzo Medici Riccardi is, with its arched windows and large rings on the walls to tether horses, another outstanding palace you can see in Florence!
 It is from 1444, initiated by Cosimo the Elder (designed by the architect Michelozzo), and constructed as a residence for the Medici family.

-In 1659 the Palazzo then became Marquis Gabriello Riccardi’s property – hence the name.
+In 1659, the Palazzo became Marquis Gabriello Riccardi’s property – hence the name.
 He renovated the interior of the building in Baroque style (ceilings by Luca Giordano).
-It was in private possession right until 1814, when the State took over the place.
+It was in private possession right until 1814 when the State took over the place.
 Finally, in 1874, the Province of Florence purchased the palace.

-Now, continue to the large and impressive church – just ‘round the corner’ from the Palazzo Medici Riccardi.
-You easily spot the Basilica di San Lorenzo!
+Now, continue to the large and impressive church – just around the corner from the Palazzo Medici Riccardi.
+You can easily spot the Basilica di San Lorenzo!

 The Basilica in Renaissance style and with bronze pulpits by Donatello is an example of outstanding Florentine architecture.
 It includes a cloister complex, the Cannon’s Cloister, and a two-storey loggia with a round-arch arcade resting on Ionic columns.
-The tomb of the artist Donatello and the tomb of Cosimo di Medici can be found in the crypt.
-Strikingly, the main body of the church is remarkably distinct to other Florentine churches as it is dominated by simplicity, light, straight lines and space.
+The tomb of the artist Donatello and the tomb of Cosimo di Medici are in the crypt.
+As the church is dominated by simplicity, light, straight lines, and space, the main body is remarkably distinct from other Florentine churches.

 You can take some great photos of the colourful Basilica from the right angles outside.

-The architect behind the stunning building with wrought-iron ceiling and covered arcades is Giuseppe Mengoni, who was also the architect behind the Galleria Vittorio Emanuele II in Milan.
+The architect behind the stunning building with wrought-iron ceilings and covered arcades is Giuseppe Mengoni, the architect also behind the Galleria Vittorio Emanuele II in Milan.

 Still today, there is a whirl of activity around the place.
-The San Lorenzo Market comprises both the market building and the surrounding streets with their multitude of shops and stalls.
-The first floor opened in 2014 with a complete food hall, on the occasion of the 140th anniversary of the Mercato Centrale.
+The San Lorenzo Market comprises both the market building and the surrounding streets with plentiful shops and stalls.
+The first floor opened in 2014 with a complete food hall on the occasion of the 140th anniversary of the Mercato Centrale.

 You will now have to prioritise – either you will choose to see the Galleria dell’Academia (5A) or the Galileo Museum (5B).

 Galleria dell’Academia features an outstanding collection and houses among great Renaissance sculptures the original David by Michelangelo, sculpted between 1501 and 1504.
-Also works by Boticelli and other grand Italian artists are on display in the Galleria.
-A large number of these masterpieces were previously in the Medici family’s possession.
+Also, works by Botticelli and other grand Italian artists are on display in the Galleria.
+Many of these masterpieces were previously in the Medici family’s possession.

 If you are interested in Italian Renaissance sculptural art, this museum is a must-see.